ericholscher/ericholscher.com/site/blog/2013/nov/11/code-conduct-organizers-perspective.rst

 and this is scary as hell.

 As an organizer,
-I found myself looking for systems to minimize stress and uncertainty.
+I found myself looking for systems to minimize uncertainty.
 Uncertainty is the breeding ground of fear.

 Code of Conduct